LMontalbano/Tests_Services_ITxPT/README.md

 The project is entirely coded in [Python](https://www.python.org/).

-For the HMI part, the library[Tkinter](https://docs.python.org/3/library/tkinter.html) a été choisie.
+For the HMI part, the library [Tkinter](https://docs.python.org/3/library/tkinter.html) was chosen.